gittyeric/ml-infinite-image-augment/README.md

 `analytics_cache`: The filename to use to store search cache calculations, defaults to analytics.json

-## set_augmentation_realism(augmentation_name: str, realism: float)

-Override global realism and set for just this augmentation_name.
-Values close to one add less randomiation, 0 edges to the limit of what your model currently handles, and negative values are wildly random to potentially aid in generalization.
+## set_augmentation_intensity(self, augmentations: str | list[str] = ALL_AUGMENTATIONS, multiplier: float = 1.0, min: int = None, max: int = None, only_shrink_max: bool = False):

+Sets the min/max [0, 1] scalar intensities of an augmentation(s) being applied.
+You can view the webpage output from calling `render_boundries` to easily view what intensities affect your model and how and intelligently set this.

+`multiplier`: (Optional) Use a single scalar to boost or penalize the default min/max learned intensity boundries.
+You should prefer this over setting min/max since it's a single value and it still leverages the good intensity ranges found for your model+dataset.

+`min`: (Optional) The minimum amount of effect intensity to apply for `augmentations` when generating synthetics.
+Default: The intensity at which my_predict begins to show >= 2% label differences / error.

+`max`: (Optional) The maximum amount of effect intensity to apply for `augmentations` when generating synthetics.
+Default: The intensity at which my_predict begins to show >= 50% label differences / error.

+`augmentations`: (Optional) A list or single string of augmentation name(s) to apply the min and/or max intensity to.
+Default: ALL_AUGMENTATIONS

+`only_shrink_max`: (Optional) Whether this call should only shrink the range of possible intensity rather than accidently expand it.
+Use this if you want to make sure you don't accidently set a higher intensity than what your model can actually handle.
+Default: False, affected augmentations will strictly use your min/max values if set.

-## set_augmentation_weight(augmentation_name: str, weight)
+## set_augmentation_weight(augmentation_name: str | list[str], weight)

-Sets the probability of an augmentation being applied.  weight is relative to other augmentations which are typically 1 (uniform distribution), so a value of 2 would double the odds of selection relative to others while 0.5 cuts in half.
+Sets the probability of an augmentation being applied.  weight is relative to other augmentations which are typically 1 (uniform distribution), so a value of 2 would double the odds of selection relative to others while 0.5 cuts in half

+`augmentations` Single str or list of str of augmentation names to apply this weight to.

+`weight`: How often this augmentation should be applied [0, inf], value of 1 is uniform, 2 would double the selection likelihood etc.

 ## render_boundries(html_dir="analytics")